Linda and Family,

 My heartfelt sympathy upon George's passing.
 I had the opportunity to work with George's son Sean during graduate school and he was a wonderful help to our lab - I could tell how close-knit your family was simply from our interactions.
 Wishing you all comfort in your memories and in your family's love.

 I am saddened to hear about George’s passing.
 He was a wonderful colleague — a scholar, and a generous and kind man.
 I always enjoyed my conversations with George, and his advice.
+He will be missed, but most because he lived well.

 Rest in the peace of Our Lord-